Tourist Guide to Money in Uzbekistan: ATMs, Cards, Exchange

 Even in Nukus, your gateway to the Ship Graveyard in the Dead Aral Sea, there’s no shortage of ATMs from different banks.

-There’s no shortage of ATMs in cities in the Fergana Valley either.
+There are plenty of ATMs in cities in the Fergana Valley too.

 Most ATMs will accept Visa cards and Maestro cards.
 Some will accept Mastercard.
 Almost no ATMs accept American Express.